a thumbnail with a cartoon blue saltwater fish in the center and the words below it saying saltwater fish disease causes symptoms and treatment

 Disclaimer: I am NOT an expert.
 I am NOT a veterinarian.
 I am NOT a medical professional.
 But I have spent years trying my best to compile the most accurate information available.
 Saltwater hobbyist rarely agree on anything, especially when it comes to fish disease diagnosis and treatment.
 Please use this guide as a starting point for your research.

-• Medications can disrupt your beneficial bacteria and other tank inhabitants.
+• Medications can disrupt beneficial bacteria and other tank inhabitants.

-• Many diseases showcase similar symptoms, but demand tailored treatments.
+• Many diseases have similar symptoms but require different treatments.

 I) Why Saltwater Fish Get Sick